Dosage Form: injection, solution

-Orally administered famotidine is incompletely absorbed and its bioavailability is 40 to 45%.
+Orally administered famotidine is incompletely absorbed and its bioavailability is 40-45%.
 Famotidine undergoes minimal first-pass metabolism.
-After oral doses, peak plasma levels occur in 1 to 3 hours.
+After oral doses, peak plasma levels occur in 1-3 hours.
 Plasma levels after multiple doses are similar to those after single doses.
 Fifteen to 20% of famotidine in plasma is protein bound.
-Famotidine has an elimination half-life of 2.5 to 3.5 hours.
-Famotidine is eliminated by renal (65 to 70%) and metabolic (30 to 35%) routes.
-Renal clearance is 250 to 450 mL/min, indicating some tubular excretion.
-Twenty-five to 30% of an oral dose and 65 to 70% of an intravenous dose are recovered in the urine as unchanged compound.
+Famotidine has an elimination half-life of 2.5-3.5 hours.
+Famotidine is eliminated by renal (65-70%) and metabolic (30-35%) routes.
+Renal clearance is 250-450 mL/min, indicating some tubular excretion.
+Twenty-five to 30% of an oral dose and 65-70% of an intravenous dose are recovered in the urine as unchanged compound.
 The only metabolite identified in man is the S-oxide.

 There is a close relationship between creatinine clearance values and the elimination half-life of famotidine.
 In patients with severe renal insufficiency, i.e., creatinine clearance less than 10 mL/min, the elimination half-life of famotidine may exceed 20 hours and adjustment of dose or dosing intervals in moderate and severe renal insufficiency may be necessary (see PRECAUTIONS, DOSAGE AND ADMINISTRATION).

 In elderly patients, there are no clinically significant age-related changes in the pharmacokinetics of famotidine.
 However, in elderly patients with decreased renal function, the clearance of the drug may be decreased (see PRECAUTIONS, Geriatric Use).